 Final assessment consists of two written exam papers, each requiring two choices.
-For Paper 1, you will be expected to answer questions on two out of nine themes.
-You should choose B5 and C9, the two themes covered in Modules 1 and 2 of the course.
-In Paper 2 you will be asked to answer evidence-based questions on one out of six in-depth studies using sources given in the assessment booklet.
-You should choose to answer questions on A5, the in-depth study covered in Module 3 of your course.
+For Paper 1, you will be expected to answer questions on two out of eight themes.
+You should choose themes 3 and 7, the two themes covered in Modules 3 and 4 of the course.
+In Paper 2 you will be asked to answer evidence-based questions on one out of five in-depth studies using sources given in the assessment booklet.
+You should choose to answer questions on B3, the in-depth study covered in Module 2 of your course.
 On the other half of Paper 2, you will be asked to answer questions on one out of seven Studies in Change.
-You should choose B6, the Study in Change covered in Module 4 of your course.
+You should choose C2, the Study in Change covered in Module 1 of your course.